STMicroelectronics/ism330dhcx-rs/examples/mlc_six_d_position_stm32f401re/README.md

 ## Notes

 - The example uses the ISM330DHCX’s embedded Machine Learning Core (MLC) to offload orientation detection from the MCU, reducing power consumption.
-- The MLC configuration is generated from a UCF file created with STMicroelectronics’ Unico GUI tool, which allows configuring filters, features, decision trees, and meta-classifiers.
+- The MLC configuration is generated from a JSON file created with STMicroelectronics’ Unico GUI tool, which allows configuring filters, features, decision trees, and meta-classifiers.
 - The ISM330DHCX MLC supports up to 8 decision trees running simultaneously, with configurable features such as mean, variance, energy, peak-to-peak, zero-crossings, and more.
 - The MLC output data rate and window length affect latency and accuracy.
 - Interrupts are used to efficiently detect events without continuous polling.